FORMER Dursley player Ben Morgan will make his first start for England against Wales in the Six Nations clash on Saturday.

 Morgan’s promotion is one of four changes made by England’s interim head coach Stuart Lancaster with Manu Tuilagi returning from injury at centre, and Owen Farrell moving to fly half.

-Lee Dickson, who along with Morgan helped England turnaround a 15-6 deficit in the 19-15 win against Italy, has replaced Ben Youngs at scrum half, while Geoff Parling has come in for Tom Palmer in the second row.
+Lee Dickson, who along with Morgan helped England turnaround a 15-6 deficit in the 19-15 win against Italy, has replaced Ben Youngs at scrum half, while Geoff Parling has come in for Tom Palmer in

 Wales have also won their first two games and England will be trying to stop them from winning the triple crown.